jecombe/NFTGuessr/README.md

 Internal function to check if a set of coordinates is within a location.

+- Return true latitude and longitude is arround 5km2 else return false
+- Use `TFHE.ge` to check if latitude and longitude is gretter or equal and `TFHE.le` inverse.
+- Use `TFHE.decrypt` to decrypt boolean and use it on function checkGps check if location is good.

 ```solidity
 function isOnPoint(euint32 lat, euint32 lng, Location memory location) internal view returns (bool) {
   // ...
 (Check if coordinates are within location functionality)